-Applicants with transfer hours must submit transcripts from previously attended schools; see additional specific requirements for transfer of prior hours below,
+Applicants with transfer hours must submit official transcripts and record of completed services from previously attended schools, along with the completion of any state transfer requirements (if applicable).
+See additional specific requirements for transfer of prior hours below,

 Ogle School is a private beauty culture school and may refuse admission to an applicant for any reason not protected by state or federal law.
 We will not recruit students enrolled in another cosmetology course.
 A person registering at an Ogle School cannot be enrolled in any other cosmetology course.
 Ogle School does not require proof you have received any vaccinations as part of our admission requirements.
 However; we recommend you speak with your primary care physician regarding recommended vaccinations for persons working near the general public.